abarb014/nctutorial/README.md

 ### Basic Usage

+To use the `netcat` command all you have to do is type `nc IPADDRESS PORT` at a terminal, where IPADDRESS is the IP you want to connect to, and PORT is the port number you want to connect to.
+For most of this tutorial, we will connect to our own computers.
+The IP address of our own computer is `127.0.0.1` or more simply `localhost`.
+The port can be anything in the range provided earlier (32760 - 61000).
+Some common ports are are 22 for file transfers (SSH), 80 for internet browsers (HTTP), 443 for secure internet browsing (HTTP over SSL), and a fun one is 3724 for Xbox Live.

+If you type `nc localhost 32981` you probably will not see anything in the output.
+This is because `netcat` is going to that port, checking if anything is there, and returning.
+It will output what is on that port on the standard output.
+However, if you type `nc -l localhost 32981` it will appear as though your terminal has frozen.
+Let it go!
+It is fine.
+What you told `netcat` to do is to go to port 32981 and wait there until someone or somthing gives it some data.
+As soon as it recieves the data, `netcat` will close.
+Now we can start looking at some optional features of `netcat` as well as some examples to illustrate them.

 ### Flags

 As with any Linux program, `netcat` comes with many optional features you can use.
 Here, I will go over the flags you will need to know in the following examples.
 However,